 One monitor is provided on each bus.
 Their duty is to supervise the students on the bus and as they get on and off the bus.
 Their job description is based on the job description for school bus monitors published under the Lebanese Law.
 They are trained to deal with children and youth aged from 3-18 years old.

-For those students who used the bus the previous academic year, and there is no change in address or telephone number, please send written confirmation that the student/s will be using the bus before 31 July (by Fax 04-961225 or email email@example.com).
+For those students who used the bus the previous academic year, and there is no change in address or telephone number, please send written confirmation that the student/s will be using the bus before 31 July (by Fax 04-961225).
 If the address or telephone number has changed from last year, completion of the Bus Registration Form is required.
-The bus registration fee of LL 300,000 (non-refundable) should be paid by 1 September, together with the first payment of tuition fees.
+The bus registration fee of $100 (non-refundable) should be paid with the first payment of tuition fees.

 If your child did not use the bus service the previous year, but will be using it in the coming academic year, please reserve as soon as possible by completing a Bus Registration Form (in English or Arabic) and paying the bus registration fee.
 A schedule of bus destinations and the annual charge for each destination is available from the Accounts Office.
-The Bus Registration Form is also available from the Bus Coordinator in the Upper School and you can discuss your requirements with him before completing and returning the form to him.
-The bus registration fee of LL 300,000 (non-refundable) should be paid at the Accounts Office.
+The Bus Registration Form is also available from the Bus Coordinator in the Upper School and you can discuss your requirements with her before completing and returning the form to her.
+The bus registration fee of $100 (non-refundable) should be paid at the Accounts Office.

 The remaining balance of bus fees should be paid according to the following schedule: